TheRandomLabs/Scoop-Bucket/README.md

 `scoop update multimc-dev --force --no-cache` or `scoop update multimc-dev -kf` should be used to update it.

+### spicetify

+* spicetify should be installed locally and not globally.
+* Uninstalling spicetify also uninstalls spicetify-themes if it is installed.

+### spicetify-themes

+* spicetify-themes should be installed locally and not globally.

 ### Spotify with BlockTheSpot

+* Spotify with BlockTheSpot should be installed locally and not globally.
 * `scoop install spotify-blockthespot` must be run as administrator, which can be done most easily using `sudo`.
 * However, `scoop uninstall spotify-blockthespot` does not have to be run as administrator.